Using ecosystem services to adapt to climate change

-Lead executing agencies: Mexico: Secretariat of Environment and Natural Resources (SEMARNAT), National Commission of Protected Natural Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE)
+Lead executing agencies: Mexico: Ministry of Environment and Natural Resources (SEMARNAT), National Commission of Protected Natural Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE)

 Overall term: 2015 to 2022

-The project helped to anchor EbA in international politics and other relevant sectors, for example in cooperation with various United Nations (UN) institutions such as the Secretariat of the Convention on Biological Diversity (CBD) and the Partnership for Environment and Disaster Risk Reduction (PEDRR).
+The project has helped to anchor EbA in international policies and relevant working fields – for example in cooperation with UN institutions such as the Secretariat of the Convention on Biological Diversity (CBD) and the Nairobi Work Program under the UNFCCC, as well as with the Friends of EbA (FEBA) network and the Partnership for Environment and Disaster Risk Reduction (PEDRR).